Primary Navigation Mobile

 Screen size

-Quite self-explanatory, this one.
+This one is quite self-explanatory.
 A larger screen gives you a better view, but make sure you’ve got the room for it.
-All the sat navs we recommend are at least five inches, which is about the minimum we suggest in order to provide you with a clear view of what’s on the screen.
+All the satellite navigations we recommend are at least five inches, which is about the minimum we suggest to provide you with a clear view of what’s on the screen.

 Live traffic and speed camera updates